How to Get People to Actually Sign Up for Your Newsletter

-Yesterday we talked about why newsletters are perfect for growing your business.
-Today it's all about actually getting people to sign up.
+We've already talked about why newsletters are perfect for growing your business.
+But how do you get them to sign up in the first place?

 So how do you get into that inbox?

 The key to growing your newsletter list is to...

 For free.
 No strings attached.
 Sign up for our email newsletter to receive _____.
 (The blank being relevant, valuable, desirable content.)
 It's as simple as that.

 Ideally, your offer provides instant gratification and shows immediate value.
 You want your signee to be able to instantly receive what it is you've offered them and immediately be able to see the value in it.
 Then, you want to be able to use the new channel of communication to build your relationship with the reader and, hopefully, convert that reader into a customer down the road.

 In psychology, this is called the foot-in-the-door technique.
 The idea is that when people agree to a small request first, they're more likely to agree to a larger request later.
 In this case, the small request is signing up for a newsletter – and then the newsletter provides the platform to pose a larger request (like a purchase) later.

 A great example of a company using this technique is CoSchedule, a company which produces software for bloggers.
 CoSchedule runs a really great blog about content marketing – and nearly every posts includes something similar to these callout boxes within the first few hundred words:

 "Get your free [topic of the blog post] template now!" – CoSchedule makes the value of trading your email address for a helpful template extremely visible.
 Nearly everything included in a download like the SEO Content Strategy Template or Blog Post Length Template is available in the corresponding article – which I'm already interested in reading (I was reading that article when I saw the free download callout) – but offering the same content in an interactive, customizable format gives both instant gratification and immediate value to the reader/customer.

 The answer will depend on your business and marketing strategy.